Black Elk Wilderness, 2024

 Rock pillars, solitude & crowds on peak

-We started and ended our pilgrimage at Willow Creek Horse Camp on north end of wilderness right off Highway 87, a beautiful campground in tall trees.
-We went along part of Willow Creek loop trail through green meadows, young pine, aspen and brush.
-After a junction, Black Elk Peak Trail was rocky climb winding through basins of scabby forest with stunning rock monuments on ridge line.
-We switch backed up to barren ridge robbed of most trees either by fire or blowdown.
+We started and ended our pilgrimage at Willow Creek Trailhead on north end of wilderness right off Highway 87, by a beautiful campground in tall trees (currently closed).
+We went along part of Willow Creek loop trail through green meadows, young pine, aspen, and brush.
+After junction, Black Elk Peak Trail was rocky climb winding through basins of scabby forest with stunning rock monuments on ridgeline.
+We switch-backed up to barren ridge robbed of most trees either by fire or blowdown.

-Trail contoured on ridge then left wilderness on long switchbacks into the Palmer Creek drainage.
-Grass brush and dead trees indicated fire but found no records in the federal government fire database; perhaps the fires were too small to be recorded.
+Trail contoured on ridge, then left wilderness on long switchbacks into Palmer Creek drainage.
+Grass brush and dead trees indicated fire but we found no records in federal government fire database; perhaps fires were too small to be recorded.

-Trail finally contoured around head of the creek, climbed a small ridge, and then dropped to follow and cross a small creek and return to the trailhead.
+Finally the trail rounded the head of creek, climbed a small ridge, and then dropped to follow and cross a small creek and returned to the trailhead.

-For the final irony, David felt sick and tested positive for COVID-19 the next morning—either from a WILD12 meeting attendee or traveling to meeting after our Colorado venture.
+David felt sick and tested positive for COVID-19 next morning—either from a WILD12 meeting attendee or maybe during travel to meeting after our Colorado venture.
+I was tempted to blame hordes on Black Elk Peak, but too soon—it takes two days to show symptoms after exposure.

-We would like to return to Black Elk Wilderness, perhaps for a backpacking trip exploring east side on section of the state’s Centennial Trail, Grizzly Creek and Norbeck Trails with a loop through Custer State Park.
+We would like to return to Black Elk Wilderness, perhaps for backpacking trip exploring east side on section of state’s Centennial Trail, Grizzly Creek, and Norbeck Trails with loop through Custer State Park.
 We expect solitude except near well-trammeled Black Elk Peak.

 show less